-- over-bridled (per maneuver); - each hit, bite or stepping on a log, cone, plant or any component of the obstacle; - incorrect or break of gait at walk or trot for two (2) strides or less; - both front or hind feet in a single-stride slot or space at a walk or trot; - skipping over or failing to step into required space; - split pole in lope-over; - incorrect number of strides, if specified; - one to two steps on mount/dismount or ground tie except shifting to balance.

-- wrong lead or out of lead;
+- over-bridled (per maneuver); - out of frame (per maneuver); - each hit, bite or stepping on a log, cone, plant or any component of the obstacle; - incorrect or break of gait at walk or trot for two (2) strides or less; - both front or hind feet in a single-stride slot or space at a walk or trot; - skipping over or failing to step into required space; - split pole in lope-over; - incorrect number of strides, if specified; - one to two steps on mount/dismount or ground tie except shifting to balance. - Wrong lead or out of lead for two (2) strides or less.

-- draped reins;

-- break of gait at lope;

-- break of gait at walk or trot for more than two (2) strides;

-- three to four steps on mount/dismount on ground tie.
+- wrong lead or out of lead for more than two (2) strides; - draped reins; - break of gait at lope, except when correcting an incorrect lead; - break of gait at walk or trot for more than two (2) strides; - three to four steps on mount/dismount on ground tie. - Trotting for more than three (3) strides in lope departures or exiting a rollback into a lope from a stop or walk. - Knocking down or over, or severely disturbing an obstacle. - Stepping out of or falling off an obstacle with one (1) foot - Missing or evading part of a log/obstacle with one (1) foot

 - spurring in front of cinch;

 - blatant disobedience;

-- use of either hand to instill fear/praise;
+- use of either hand to instill fear;

-- knocking over, stepping out of or falling off an obstacle;
+- stepping out of or falling off an obstacle with more than one (1) foot;

 - dropping an object required to be carried;

 - 1st or 2nd cumulative refusal;

 - letting go of gate,

 - five or more steps on mount/dismount or ground tie.

-Off-Pattern (OP):
+- Missing or evading part of a log/obstacle with more than one (1) foot Off-Pattern (OP):

-Exhibitors cannot place above others who complete pattern correctly.
+Exhibitors are to be placed but cannot place above others who complete pattern correctly.

-- Breaking pattern;

-- Use of two hands (except in snaffle bit or hackamore);

-- more than one finger between split reins or any fingers between romal reins (except two rein);

-- 3rd refusal;

-- repeated blatant disobedience;

-- failure to dally and remain dallied.
+- Breaking pattern-incomplete maneuver, eliminating or adding a maneuver; - Use of two hands (except in snaffle bit or hackamore); - more than one finger between split reins or any fingers between romal reins (except two rein); - 3rd refusal; - repeated blatant disobedience; - failure to dally and remain dallied. - Failure to open and shut gate, or failure to complete gate.